nfergu/memalot/README.md

 See [this simple example](https://github.com/nfergu/memalot_examples/tree/main/src/memalot-examples/sized_cache), which can be used to try out this end-to-end process.

-### Tips for Using the MCP Server<a id="tips-for-using-the-mcp-server"></a>
+### MCP Server Hints and Tips<a id="tips-for-using-the-mcp-server"></a>

 - If the context window is being exceeded, try the following:
   - Ask the AI tool to filter on specific object type names.
-This is performed in the MCP server, so reduces the amount of information sent to the client.
+This is performed in the Memalot MCP server, so reduces the amount of information sent to the client.
   - Set the `max_object_details` option to a smaller value when generating the report.
 - By default, only the most recent iteration of a report is returned.
 You can ask your AI tool to retrieve more iterations if you wish.
 - By default, the MCP server will look for reports in the default directory.
 However, you can ask your AI tool to look in a specific directory if you have saved reports elsewhere.